 A French liqueur with an eau-de-vie base, St. Germain is an essential for the modern bar.
 It has the sweet, delicate flavor of elderflower and is fantastic in a great variety of cocktails.
-From Champagne and white wine to gin, vodka, and whiskey, this is a very versatile spirit and there are many intriguing drink recipes you won't want to miss.
+This is a very versatile spirit to mix with everything from Champagne and white wine to gin, vodka, and whiskey.
+There are many intriguing drink recipes you won't want to miss.

 That is not to say that St. Germain is the only elderflower liqueur you can buy.
 It is, instead, the best-known and easy to find in almost any liquor store.
 You can also find elderflower liqueurs from brands such as Bols, The Bitter Truth, St. Elder and Fleur, among others.
 A number of companies also produce non-alcoholic elderflower cordials that can be used as a substitute as well.